MajorZiploc/sticker_book_moments/README.md

 ### general

-- MVP: default app_state based on platform in title_scene
 - Add color wheel selector for all colors on character

 - diff ui flavors for controller vs keyboard and mouse vs mobile